 Munger’s Advice to Young Investors About the Power of Compound Interest

-He also advocates for patience and long-term investing, saying: “Spend each day trying to be a little wiser than you were when you woke up.
+He also advocated for patience and long-term investing, saying: “Spend each day trying to be a little wiser than you were when you woke up.
 Discharge your duties faithfully and well.
 Step by step you get ahead, but not necessarily in fast spurts.
 But you build discipline by preparing for fast spurts… Slug it out one inch at a time, day by day, and at the end of the day – if you live long enough – most people get what they deserve.”

 source: Investopedia on YouTube